Submissions

 - Follow the indicated steps to upload the required files.

-AD-Minister accepts different types of contributions, including original research articles, perspectives, pedagogical innovation articles, and case studies.
-All submissions must comply with the same document structure described below.
+AD-Minister accepts different types of contributions, including original research articles, perspectives, pedagogical innovation, and teaching cases.
+All submissions must comply with the document structure described below.

 - Article title